ghacks Technology News

 Other information logs are stored when users access services like Google Maps.

-Google exemplifies that with the data that is logged in Google Search.
+Google exemplifies that by highlighting the data that is logged by Google Search.

-The first slide displays the data that Google stores for every search that is performed on their website.
-This includes the IP address of the user, data and time the search was performed and a cookie ID.
+The first slide displays the data that Google stores for every search that is performed on the Google Search website.
+This includes the IP address of the user, date and time the search was performed and a cookie ID.

-The second slide provides a detailed look at the cookie which uses two randomly assigned ID numbers.
+The second slide provides a detailed look in the cookie.
+It uses two randomly assigned ID numbers.
 The same slides explains that Google stores IP address information for nine months and cookie information for 18 months.

-The remaining slides explain the purpose of those logs which basically comes down to improving search results and other services.
+The remaining slides explain the purpose of those logs.
+This comes down basically to improving search results and other services.

 It boils down to the following for Google Search.
-Google can track a single user for up to 18 months providing that the cookies are not cleared in that time.
-These logs can contain several IP addresses, dates, times and search queries conducted by a single user.
+Google can track a single unauthorized user for up to 18 months provided that the cookies are not cleared in that time.
+The logs can contain several IP addresses, dates, times and search queries conducted by that single user.

 It would be possible to merge that data with data gathered from Google accounts which could theoretically be used to identify a user based on those information (think emails in Gmail that often contain the full name of a user).

-What’s your opinion (and possible precautions) on the matter?
-(Google Privacy Blog via Download Squad)
+What's your opinion (and possible precautions) on the matter?
+(Google Privacy Blog)

 “The remaining slides explain the purpose of those logs which basically comes down to improving search results and other services.”